pritishmishra/grade-api-test/readme.md

 In lecture this week, we will finish our initial tour of Clean Architecture with a full example designed with Clean Architecture in mind.
 You might find it useful to revisit this code base after to see what parts align with Clean Architecture and which parts do not.

+## Tips
+1. Use this API `info` if you want to access all the information you can access (your team and all your teammates' grades).
+2. All responses are in `json` format.